Chenopodium album: Description

+Similar species

+Poisonous black nightshade looks similar to this species when young, but the leaves of C. album have a white mealy texture and its axils have a red streak.

 Taxonomy

-Chenopodium album has a very complex taxonomy and has been divided in numerous microspecies, subspecies and varieties, but it is difficult to differentiate between them.
-The following infraspecific taxa are accepted by the Flora Europaea:
+Chenopodium album has a complex taxonomy and has been divided into numerous microspecies, subspecies and varieties, but it is difficult to differentiate between them.
+The following varieties are accepted by Plants of the World Online: